mallikmatiullah/kuberenetes-On-Premise-setup/README.md

-## Kubernetes On-Premise Cluster Setup using kubeadm
+#                                                      Setting Up a Kubernetes On-Premise Cluster with kubeadm

+**Note:** This guide is intended for educational purposes only and is not suitable for production environments.

+### Prerequisites: -